Azure/onboarding-guidance/DevTest/DevTestLabs/2 - devtest-labs-walkthrough-dev.md

 8. Navigate back to the blade for your Virtual Machine.
 Select Auto-start.

 9. You will notice that you can adjust the settings for Auto-start.
-This is because the Lab Admin has enabled Auto-start policies for the DevTest lab environment.
+This is because the Lab Admin has enabled Auto-start policies for the DevTest Lab environment.
     * Leave this set to "Off".
     * This setting will be disabled if an Owner/Contributor has not enabled Auto-start on the DevTest Lab.
 ![Screenshot](/Images/dtl-dev-6.png)